Olaplex Just Launched The Product Everyone Has Been Asking For

 If you have long, fine hair:

-"No offence to Olaplex, but I don't use their products.
-I don't color my hair and I only heat style it gently (using the round brush attachment on the Dyson Airwrap) once, maybe twice a week, so it's not damaged.
+"No offence to Olaplex, but I don't use its products.
+I don't colour my hair and I only heat style it gently (using the round brush attachment on the Dyson Airwrap) once, maybe twice a week, so it's not damaged.
 Plus, I'm wary of any product that's going to add weight or make my fine hair feel sticky, which often happens with bond builders, like the Olaplex conditioners and masks.
 However, this spray does something for me.
 As a heat protectant, it's great; it's super light, speeds up my blowdry, and smells fresh, kind of like laundry.
 I section my hair and spray it through before I use the blowdryer.
 Afterwards, I find that my hair has extra bounce at the ends, volume at the root, and it feels soft all the way through.
 It's all I use in my hair and I'm happy with how it's holding up — not frizzing — in this humidity.
-Since using it, a handful of people have complimented my hair and how 'healthy' it looks, which I'm crediting to the Blow Dry Mist because I'm about three months past due for a trim." - Megan Decker, Beauty Editor
+Since using it, a handful of people have complimented my hair, particularly how 'healthy' it looks.
+I'm crediting this to the Blow Dry Mist because I'm about three months overdue for a trim." — Megan Decker, Beauty Editor

 If you have Type 4 hair:

-“I've tried a lot of Olaplex products, but haven't felt enough about them to make myself a diehard loyalist.
-Mainly because I have a ton of hair and it has about 19,000 textures, so it's hard to measure the effectiveness when it comes to their other products.
-And even so, a 'volumizing' hair mist seems like something I don't necessarily need in my arsenal — my hair already has a ton of volume.
-But I really liked this as a blowdry mist.
-It usually takes me a solid 45 minutes to blowdry my hair normally with my typical products, but this cut the entire experience nearly in half, which is astonishing considering how much hair I have.
-Within 25 minutes, I had blown out my entire head, and it was smooth and even voluminous in its own way.
-I followed all the directions on the package, and it worked out well for me.
-I'll definitely be grabbing this one again.” - Amanda Mitchell, Senior Beauty Writer & Stories Creator
+“I've tried a lot of Olaplex products, but I'm not a diehard loyalist.
+Mainly because I have a ton of hair and it has about 19,000 textures, so it's hard to measure the effectiveness.
+A 'volumising' hair mist seems like something I don't necessarily need in my arsenal (my hair already has lots of volume) but I really liked this as a blowdry mist.
+It usually takes me a solid 45 minutes to blowdry my hair with my typical products, but this cut the entire experience nearly in half.
+This is astonishing considering how much hair I have.
+Within 25 minutes, I had blown out my entire head.
+My hair was smooth and even voluminous in its own way.
+I followed all the directions on the bottle and it worked out well for me.
+I'll definitely be grabbing this one again.” — Amanda Mitchell, Senior Beauty Writer & Stories Creator